-Robert Rowand Anderson designed 1875 as part of University Medical School complex (see NOTES), revised 1886-7, executed 1887-97, roof engineered by DM Westland.
+Robert Rowand Anderson designed 1875 as part of University Medical School complex, revised 1886-7, executed 1887-97, roof engineered by DM Westland.
 3-storey and attic, symmetrical, D-plan Italian Renaissance graduation hall with paired semi-circular projecting stair towers prominently sited overlooking Bristo Square.
-Single bay engaged tower to NW corner and 4-storey tower to SW corner.
-Rear (W) of hall attached to the Medical School North Quadrant by smaller internal light well courtyard.
+Single bay engaged tower to northwest corner and 4-storey tower to southwest corner.
+Rear (west) of hall attached to the Medical School North Quadrant by smaller internal light well courtyard.
 Sandstone ashlar.
-Base course, moulded cill course at ground, entablature with moulded architrave and dentilled cornice at ground, 1st, 2nd and attic (plain frieze at ground and attic, decorated frieze with foliage and figurative carving at 1st, garland carved frieze at 2nd).
+Base course, moulded cill course at ground, entablature with moulded architrave and dentilled cornice at ground, first, second and attic floors (plain frieze at ground and attic, decorated frieze with foliage and figurative carving at first, garland carved frieze at second).

 FURTHER DESCRIPTION: Eaves cornice supported by carved volutes, open balustrade with blind plaque, blocking course at attic.
-Full height square buttresses, shell headed niche with decorative stand at 1st, shell head niche set within pedimented surround at 2nd.
-Oculi at ground, plain first floor except for inscription (see NOTES) and corniced and garland frieze surround to stair tower windows, corinthian blind arcade at 2nd floor with red sandstone column shaft, oculi at attic.
+Full height square buttresses, shell headed niche with decorative stand at first floor, shell head niche set within pedimented surround at second floor.
+Oculi at ground, plain first floor except for inscription and corniced and garland frieze surround to stair tower windows, corinthian blind arcade at second floor with red sandstone column shaft, oculi at attic.
 Predominantly round arched doorways with blind oculi carving to surround, 2-leaf timber panelled doors with blind fanlight.
-Principal entrance consists of elaborately detailed round arched door surround flanked by Corinthian pilasters, tympanum with carving (see NOTES), 2-leaf, half glazed, entrance doors with rectangular fanlight set within roll moulded and bracketed rectangular door surround.
+Principal entrance consists of elaborately detailed round arched door surround flanked by Corinthian pilasters, tympanum with carving, 2-leaf, half glazed, entrance doors with rectangular fanlight set within roll moulded and bracketed rectangular door surround.

 Fixed pane leaded glazing.
 Shallow ribbed domed roof surmounted by tall colonnaded decorative lantern; pyramidal slate roofs to flanking towers.